simonmichael/hledger_site/src/install.md

 <a name="locale"></a> <!-- required permalink, used in error messages -->
+<a name="lang"></a>

-### LANG
+### Text encoding

-On most unix systems, when you are processing non-ASCII text with hledger, the `LANG` environment variable must be set to a UTF-8-aware locale, to avoid errors like "*invalid byte sequence*" or "*mkTextEncoding: invalid argument*".
+On most unix systems, when you are processing non-ASCII text with hledger, the `LANG` environment variable must be set to a suitable locale to ensure hledger can decode the text, avoiding errors like "*invalid byte sequence*" or "*mkTextEncoding: invalid argument*".
 (This applies to the Haskell build tools like GHC, cabal and stack, as well.)
+We usually recommend the UTF-8 text encoding.
 Check that your `LANG` setting mentions UTF-8, and if not, change it.
 Eg:

 ```cli